Why you need Google Maps marketing

 A final way for you to maximize your Google Maps marketing is verifying your business.
 Because Google wants to prevent any of their users from being scammed by businesses they recommend, the Google Maps app will often list verified results higher than those they’re unsure about.

-Most small businesses choose to verify by mail, though you do have other options, like verifying by phone or email.
-When you verify by mail, you’ll receive a postcard at your business address with a code you can input in your Google My Business account.
+While you have a number of options, many small businesses choose to verify by phone or email.
+When you verify by snail mail, you’ll receive a postcard at your business address with a code you can input in your Google My Business account.

-While verifying your business will only be an effective SEO strategy if you’re pairing this effort with other methods we listed above, it takes minimal effort.
-At the same time, it will make you appear as more of a legitimate business to locals and Google without requiring any updates in the future.
+Keep in mind that verifying your business will only be an effective SEO strategy if you’re pairing this effort with other methods we’ve listed above.
+However, it takes minimal effort and its effectiveness includes casting you as a legitimate business to locals and Google without requiring any updates in the future.

 Connect with more customers